 Is it safe to quit apps and processes?

 If you take a closer look at all processes, you may notice a lock icon instead of the cross sign next to some items.
-The lock icon means that this process is vital for your macOS performance, so quitting it may lead to operational issues.
+The lock icon means that this process is vital for your macOS performance, so quitting it may lead to some operational issues.

 MacKeeper protects your Mac's security and displays a warning message for important processes.
 This makes managing apps with MacKeeper totally safe.